Useful phone numbers Turkey, apps & more

 Tourism info 170

-Then there are other less serious things that can still stress you out if you don’t know how work or where to find information about them.
+I hope you never need to use any of the above useful phone numbers Turkey but at least you have them.
+There are also other less serious things that can still stress you out if you don’t know how things work or where to find the information you need.
 Never fear, I’ve done the work for you.

 Chemists (Eczane)